 - Changes in your mental status: Perhaps you’ve had confusion, one too many “senior moments” or more trouble than usual figuring out a restaurant bill.
 Your mental abilities are personal to you — and so are any changes to them.

-- Personality or behavioral changes: “Frontal lobe tumors, in particular, can cause happy, bubbly people to develop a flat affect or cause some normally quiet people to become more talkative,” explains Dr. Ahluwalia.
+- Personality or behavioral changes: “Frontal lobe tumors, in particular, can cause happy, bubbly people to develop a flat affect or cause some normally quiet people to become more talkative,” explains Dr. Barnett.
 “They can also cause a loss of inhibition.”

 - Clumsiness: Brain stem tumors may lead to a loss of balance or clumsy movements.

 - Visual problems: A tumor in your brain area that controls eyesight may affect your vision.
 Blurred, double or even loss of vision can be signs of a brain tumor.

 - Limb weakness: Losing strength or weakness in an arm or leg may be a brain tumor symptom.